million-views/packages/rr-builder/README.md

-When building complex applications, it’s useful to embed metadata into your route definitions so that UI components can render context-aware menus, footers, or sitemaps without hand-rolling recursive logic at runtime.
-We accomplish this by augmenting each route with two distinct keys in its handle (using `meta`):
+When building complex applications, it’s useful to embed metadata into your route definitions so that UI components can render context-aware menus, footers, or sitemaps without hard coding some of the information that is already available in the route configuration.
+We accomplish this by augmenting each route with two distinct keys in its handle (using `meta()`):

-- section – A build-time partition key: splits the full route forest into disjoint sub-trees (e.g. main, dashboard, reports).
+- **section** – A build-time partition key: splits the full route forest into disjoint sub-trees (e.g. main, dashboard, reports).

-- group – A runtime classifier: carried through each node so UI code can cluster related items within a section (e.g. “Analytics” vs “Reports” panels).
+- **group** – A runtime classifier: carried through each node so UI code can cluster related items within a section (e.g. “Analytics” vs “Reports” panels).

 ### "Exact" vs "Prefix" matching, and the use of `end` prop